xaxys/bubbler/README.md

 - `go`: Go language, output one `.bb.go` file for each `.bb` file.
 The folder structure will be affected by the `go_package` option. (i.e., `github.com/xaxys/bubbler` will generate in the `github.com/xaxys/bubbler` directory)
   - With `-single`: Output one file that includes all definitions for all `.bb` files.
 The output file name (including the extension) is determined by the `-o` option.
 The package name is determined by the package statement of the input `.bb` file.
-  - With `-memcpy`: make a copy of the `bytes` field when decoding.
+  - With `-memcpy`: Make a copy of the `bytes` field when decoding.
 The `string` field will always be copied.
-  - Without `-memcpy`: a slice of the original buffer will be assigned to the `bytes` field.
+  - Without `-memcpy`: A slice of the original buffer will be assigned to the `bytes` field.
 The `string` field will always be copied.

 - `java`: Java language, output one `.java` file for each structure defined in each `.bb` file.
 The folder structure will be affected by the `java_package` option. (i.e., `com.example.rovlink` will generate in the `com/example/rovlink` directory)
   - Force enabled: `-memcpy`.